 Myelodysplastic syndrome specialists at The University of Kansas Cancer Center are leaders in the field.
-They work as a team to provide you with the latest advances in diagnosis, treatment and resources.
+They work as a team to provide you with the latest advances in MDS diagnosis, treatment and resources.

 If you have a myelodysplastic syndrome, you will find the leading specialists you need at The University of Kansas Cancer Center.
 All our doctors are board-certified.
-The transplant team and hematology specialists have years of experience treating MDS patients.
+The transplant team and hematology specialists have years of experience treating MDS cancer.